NishkaDG/AR22/Assignments/assignment_2.md

 Since the exercise did not specify whether the object's *Collider* had to be removed or not, we decided not to remove it.
 That's why the objects repel each other when positioned in the same coodinates.

-Explain the difference between the two different raycast functions (Unity's build-in and AR Foundation's)?
-- When will you use each function?
-- Can you combine them in a meaningful way?
-- If you want to use gravity in your project, how can you change the design of the debug planes to look nicer?]

-In this exercise, we began to use the AR Foundation raycast.
-This initially caused our cubes to fall through the ground.
-The gravity feature of the cube prefab was enabled.
-Further, within the rigidbody feature, collision detection was set to discrete, i.e, at specific discrete time intervals, the object would move a fixed number of units, according to the force applied on it (in this case, gravity).
-This meant that the game may not be able to detect the collision at all since the cube only changed position directly without passing through intermediate points (the ground).
-On disabling rigidbody, the object no longer fall through the ground.

-Now, on adding an object on top of the current object, the new object simply applies just in front of the old object.

 The Unity built-in raycast function tracks objects in the physical world, whereas AR Foundation's raycast tracks trackable AR objects that may not exist in the physical world.

 ### <ins>Exercise 2.3</ins>